dking949/autopilot-tech-test/README.md

 ## Notes on my implementation (before starting)

-- Used Create React App
--How to create a dropdown WITH a text input?
+- How to create a dropdown WITH a text input?
   - SuggestionsList Component
   - Input Component
   - Combine as AutoComplete component?